AdaVideoRAG: Omni-Contextual Adaptive Retrieval-Augmented Efficient Long Video Understanding: Appendix

 \section{Appendix}

-The supplementary material presents the following sections to strengthen the main manuscript:
+The appendix presents the following sections to strengthen the main manuscript:

-\begin{itemize} \item[—] \textbf{Sec.} A shows the Related Work part of the paper. \item[—] \textbf{Sec.} B shows the dynamic sampling strategies when building the database.
-We set different sampling frequencies to evaluate the performance of our AdaVideoRAG on the MLVU dataset. \item[—] \textbf{Sec.} C shows the instructions for level classification.
-We develop hierarchical prompting templates that enable LLMs to classify query complexity into three tiers (L1-L3), triggering adaptive retrieval strategies from direct lookup to sensemaking reasoning. \item[—]\textbf{Sec.} D shows the more detailed results, including multiple-choice QA and summary video understanding, that visually demonstrate our AdaVideoRAG can enhance the reasoning ability of MLLMs.
+\begin{itemize} \item[—] \textbf{Sec.}~A shows the dynamic sampling strategies when building the database.
+We set different sampling frequencies to evaluate the performance of our AdaVideoRAG on the MLVU dataset.

+\item[—] \textbf{Sec.}~B shows the instructions for level classification.
+We develop hierarchical prompting templates that enable LLMs to classify query complexity into three tiers (L1-L3), triggering adaptive retrieval strategies from direct lookup to sensemaking reasoning.

+\item[—]\textbf{Sec.}~C shows the more detailed results, including multiple-choice QA and summary video understanding, that visually demonstrate our AdaVideoRAG can enhance the reasoning ability of MLLMs.

 \end{itemize}